 Before you submit your competition entry, re-review all the criteria for the category you are interested in and make sure the required criteria are addressed within your entry.
-It is also a good idea to proof-read your entry, prior to submission, to check spelling, punctuation and correct use of language.
+It is also good practice to proof-read your entry, prior to submission, to check spelling, punctuation and correct use of language.